Wi-sc/ViewFusion/README.md

 ##  Acknowledgement
-This repository is based on [Zero-1-to-3](https://github.com/CompVis/stable-diffusion), [Objaverse](https://objaverse.allenai.org/), NeruS and [SyncDreamer](https://github.com/pals-ttic/sjc/).
+This repository is based on [Stable Diffusion](https://github.com/CompVis/stable-diffusion), [Zero-1-to-3](https://zero123.cs.columbia.edu/), [Objaverse](https://objaverse.allenai.org/), [NeuS](https://github.com/Totoro97/NeuS) and [SyncDreamer](https://github.com/pals-ttic/sjc/).
 We would like to thank the authors of these work for publicly releasing their code.

 ##  Citation